AriSweedler/dotfiles/README.md

 Make sure you use `-a` when using `ls` in this folder ahaha.
 To start off, I'll talk about the only two NON-dotfiles here.

-## update.sh
-This script allows me to edit literal dotfiles and run this command to place them in this repo.
-Or, update the repo and update my dotfiles!
-Neat.
-There're a few TODOs for this script.
-    * Make a machine-specific folder (.local/<machine> for stuff where I want a different PS1
-    * Figure out what else would be neat!

 ## fresh.sh
 A script to curl and pipe into bash, it helps set up a fresh new machine for me.
 To be invoked with bash <(curl --silent